profitter261/Emotion-recognition-app/README.md

 Integrated deep learning (TensorFlow) with OpenCV and Flask.
 Achieved over 90% recognition accuracy with custom-trained CNN.
 Enabled webcam-based live face recognition and UI display.
-Extended the application with emotion detection (optional).
+Extended the application with emotion detection.

 ## Conclusion

 This project demonstrates the power of combining computer vision and web development to build interactive and intelligent systems.
 By integrating machine learning with a lightweight web framework, the facial recognition app provides a scalable and user-friendly solution for authentication and security use-cases.
 It also sets the foundation for further enhancements like cloud deployment, database support, and multi-user management.